imloama/gitlab-projects-cloner/README.md

 - Make sure your GitLab API token (`gitlab_token`) has the necessary permissions to read group and project information.
 - Adjust the GitLab base URL (`gitlab_base_url`) according to your GitLab instance's API version and configuration.
+- Fetch projects of group contains pagination. set `per_page` is `100`, and max page is `99`.
+If you have many many projects in a group, you should modify the function in `line 114`.

 ## License